Brahimndaw/scores/README.md

 Thanks you,

-Made in collaboration with data obtained from ESPN.
+Made in collaboration with data obtained from ESPN©.